NEONScience/NEON-Data-Skills/tutorials/Other/Concept-intros/intro-reproducible-research/rep-sci-overview/rep-sci-overview.md

 ### Advanced Practices (ongoing)

 * Build end-to-end pipelines that regenerate figures and tables.
-* Use computational environments (for example, lockfiles or containers) to improve run-to-run consistency.
+* Use computational environments (for example, containers) to improve run-to-run consistency.
 * Add executable reports/notebooks that pair narrative, code, and outputs.
 * Include clear licensing, citation, and contribution guidance for re-use.